 Future SSCS conferences: Past meetings have been held at Notre Dame and Johannesburg.

-Possible : This would link dues with income in the country.
+Possible income-linked dues structure: This would link dues with income in the country.
 The AAR/SBL has a similar structure in place.

 The meeting adjourned at 11:33.